FERRY + HOTEL

 Jersey is steeped in engrossing history with an abundance of incredible castles dotted around the island which were used as points of defence from French invasions and were home to well-known historical figures.
 Mont Orgueil Castle, Grosnez Castle and Elizabeth Castle all have their own captivating past and play an integral part in Jersey’s rich history.
 For a fantastic and informative day out with the kids, a castle visit is a must: from live actors in period dress to breathtaking scenery, you will be spoilt for choice for things to do.

-Extraordinary views are guaranteed at every castle as you can admire the gorgeous coastal panoramas from a raised viewpoint.
+Extraordinary views are guaranteed at every Jersey castle as you can admire the gorgeous coastal panoramas from a raised viewpoint.
 Uncover the enchanting character of these historic monuments and bring their fascinating past to life!

-Elizabeth Castle in Jersey is situated on a rocky islet in St Aubin’s Bay and has been the forefront of Jersey’s defences for over 400 years!
+Elizabeth Castle in Jersey Channel Islands is situated on a rocky islet in St Aubin’s Bay and has been at the forefront of Jersey’s defences for over 400 years!
 Mont Orgueil no longer was strong enough to defend Jersey due to the introduction of gunpowder and cannons, therefore Elizabeth Castle was erected to help protect St Helier.
-Between 1550 and 1551, fortifications began on the site and 40 years later, construction on the Upper Ward made by Queen Elizabeth’s military engineer and meant that the castle was later named after her.
+Between 1550 and 1551, fortifications began on the site and 40 years later, construction on the Upper Ward was made by Queen Elizabeth’s military engineer and meant that the castle was later named after her.

 The castle was developed in the 17th and 18th centuries with a fortified windmill, built to help protect the Lower Ward.
 The castle was constructed over two small islands and later joined together in 1668, with alterations happening in the 18th century.
 A new fortification was built on Town Hill (Fort Regent) because the tide proved to be a weakness to troops.
 The incredible castle was sold by the British Government to the States of Jersey in 1923 and was fortified once again by the German Forces during the occupation of 1940 to 1945.
 The fortress is divided into four parts and was built over a staggering 15 centuries and across 24 acres!